ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 ## Step 3 - Security & Cloud Functions

 We can now install an app, save the required information in a database and redirect the user back to a specific page.
-So, in theory we are done.
+In theory we are done.
 But we currently have a pretty serious security issue.
 Our `client_id` and `client_secret` are displayed in the `public/index.html` and will be sent to the browser.
-To solve this issue, we have to move the secret to a safer place.
+To solve this, we have to move the secret to a safer place.
-If you have data that you do not want to deliver to the browser, you have to keep them on the server and perform all actions tied to the secret data on the server.
+If you have data that you do not want to send to the browser, you have to keep them on the server and perform all actions tied to the secret data on the server.
 This means for us, that we have to move everything related to the authorization we introduced in the last blog post to a server, in this case the Firebase Cloud Functions.

-Lets start with initializing these Cloud Functions.
+Let's start with initializing these Cloud Functions.
 In our repository, we again run `firebase init`, but this time we select `functions`.
 For this example, we now select JavaScript, but Typescript would also be a valid option.
-As a result, all default npm dependencies get installed.
+As a result, all default npm dependencies will be installed.
 Now, we have a new `functions` directory in our repository.
 At this point, we could dive deeper into the theory of Firebase functions, but we'll skip that part for now.